chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Core implementation and required resources were not completed before iterating on tests.", "PROJECT NOTE": "Place intentionDescriptions at src/main/resources/intentionDescriptions/ImplementAbstractMethodInChildClassesIntention/ with intentionDescription.xml, description.html, before.py.html, after.py.html.", "NEW INSTRUCTION": "WHEN registering a new intention in plugin.xml THEN add intentionDescriptions with description and before/after examples"
 }

+[2025-12-10 21:35] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "search for dynamic keywords,search for ExtensionPointName usages,search for getExtensions/extensionList", "MISSING STEPS": "modify all relevant configurables,verify build,ask clarification when dependencies ambiguous", "BOTTLENECK": "Ambiguity identifying which configurables truly depend on dynamic EPs caused speculative edits.", "PROJECT NOTE": "IntentionsConfigurable should also declare dependency on com.intellij.intentionAction.", "NEW INSTRUCTION": "WHEN configurable EP dependencies are unspecified THEN inspect plugin.xml and add matching WithEpDependencies"
+}